 What do home appraisers look for?

 Once the decision has been made to move forward and an offer is accepted, the lender will schedule an appraisal on the home.

 Lenders will always seek an impartial appraisal before they can issue a mortgage.
-This is done to ensure an accurate market value estimate of the property and to protect the consumer.
-In the event of foreclosure, these lenders will repossess the property and sell it back on the market to make back their initial investment of the loan.
+This is done to ensure an accurate market value estimate of the property and to protect the consumer from an inflated sales price.
+In the event of foreclosure, appraisal guarantees that the lender can repossess the property and sell it back on the market to make back their initial investment of the loan.

-An appraisal ensures that the lending organization will be able to recoup their investment should the borrower be unable to repay the loan.
-By initially investing an appropriate amount, mortgage lenders can rest assured that their money will be made back.
+By initially financing an appropriate amount, mortgage lenders can rest assured that their money will be made back.

-Indoor elements such as square footage, quality of construction, recent upgrades, number of bedrooms and bathrooms also may contribute to a home appraisal report.
+Indoor elements such as square footage, quality of construction and recent upgrades also may contribute to a home appraisal report.

 These reports involve a thorough review of the property's overall quality, condition, and amenities/features to determine whether the listed price for the home is appropriate.
 If the appraised value comes back less than the listed price, the sale can be renegotiated or cancelled altogether.

 The cost of an appraisal is covered by the buyer and is usually a few hundred dollars.
-These fees are typically included in closing, as the mortgage lender will order the appraisal.
+These fees are typically included in the loan’s closing costs, as the mortgage lender will order the appraisal.